elastic/logstash/README.md

 rake plugin:install-default
 ```

-This will install the 80+ default plugins which makes Logstash ready to connect to multiple data sources, perform transformations and send the results to Elasticsearch and other destinatins.
+This will install the 80+ default plugins which makes Logstash ready to connect to multiple data sources, perform transformations and send the results to Elasticsearch and other destinations.

 To verify your environment, run the following to send your first event: